"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 Introduction

-Please rest assured that the content of this article has been written with consideration so that it can be understood even without having read the previous article.
+Please rest assured that the content of this article has been structured so that it can be understood without having read the previous piece.

 If you’re curious about the previous article, do take a look.